-No doubt about it, the tumultuous teens are a period where growing pains can lead to acting out and result in parents and their offspring losing their connection.
+There is no doubt about it, the teens years can be tumultuous.
+It is a period of growing pains that can lead to acting out and result in parents and their offspring losing their connection.
 While teenage problems can be challenging, developing resilience in youth can protect them from going astray.

 In my book Love Her As She Is: Lessons from a Daughter Stolen by Addictions, I describe what it is like to live with a teenager acting out in an extreme manner.
 I also often heard hair-raising stories when I worked for the Parent Support Association helping parents of acting out teens.
 Take it from someone who has been there, teaching teens to be stress hardy can help ease the growing pains.